-Couplets: a collaborative poetry reading series
+Couplets: London’s collaborative poetry & art series

 What is Couplets?